 My goal is to make myself obsolete.

-One day you won’t need a website to show you where to find slave-free goods because they will be the norm, but to get there we all need to do our part.
+One day you won’t need a website to show you where to find slave-free goods, because they will be the norm, but to get there we all need to do our part.
 Each individual has the power to shift demand towards fair wages, quality manufacturing, cruelty free companies and eco-friendly products.
-In the words of the great Patti Smith: “I believe everythin’ we dream, can come to pass through our union, we can turn the world around, we can turn the earth’s revolution.”
+In the words of the great Patti Smith: “I believe everything we dream, can come to pass through our union, we can turn the world around, we can turn the earth’s revolution.”